Cadency: England

 Arms of the Earl of Strafford from the Byng family (on the left) and of the Viscount Byng of Vimy (on the right), incorporating a crescent, the mark of cadency for the second son.

 The arms of the first Earl Russell, who was the third son of the sixth Duke of Bedford, were given a mullet argent over the central escallop to differentiate them from his paternal arms.
 The arms of the first Baron Ampthill, who was third son of the ninth Duke of Bedford, were also marked with a mullet for difference, but in a different tincture.

 Arms of the Viscount Cobham from the Lyttelton family (on the left) and of the Viscount Chandos (on the right), incorporating a cross moline, the mark of cadency for the eighth son.

 Arms of Edward Howard-Gibbon and George Wyndham, 1st Baron Leconfield, incorporating a bordure wavy, the mark of an illegitimate child.

 Daughters have no special brisures, and normally use their father's arms on a lozenge, which includes any marks of cadency their father may use.
 This is because English heraldry has no requirement that women's arms be unique.
 Upon marriage, they impale their father's arms to the sinister with those of their husband to the dexter.
 However, if the woman happens to be a heraldic heiress, her father's arms are borne on an inescutcheon on her husband's arms.

 In England, arms are generally the property of their owner from birth, subject to the use of the appropriate mark of cadency.
 Therefore, it is not necessary to wait for the death of the previous generation before arms are inherited.

+Arms of the Baron O'Neill (on the left) and of the Baron Rathcavan (on the right), incorporating a mullet, the mark of cadency for the third son.

 The eldest son of an eldest son uses a label of five points.
 Other grandchildren combine the brisure of their father with the relevant brisure of their own.
 This could lead to confusion, as both an uncle and nephew could have the same cadency mark.
 In a short number of generations, the accumulation of cadency marks—to show, for example, the fifth son of a third son of a second son—could lead to added complexity.
 In practice, cadency marks are not much used in England, and even when they are, it is rare to see more than one or two on a coat of arms.